 - using an ice pack or cold compress on the back of your neck or on the area where you feel head pain

 - sucking on ice chips or drinking small sips of water to stay hydrated

 - sucking on raw ginger or ginger candy, drinking ginger tea, or drinking ginger ale

 - avoiding foods with strong tastes or smells

 - avoiding contact with strong-smelling substances, such as dog or cat food, kitty litter, or cleaning products

-- opening the window to let fresh air in, provided that the air outside doesn’t have a smell you’re sensitive to, such as car exhaust
+- opening the window to let fresh air in, provided that the air outside does not have a smell you’re sensitive to, such as car exhaust

-If you have vomiting and nausea related to migraine, seeing your doctor may help you find symptom relief.
+If you have nausea and vomiting related to migraine, contact your doctor.
+They can help you find relief.

 Editor’s note: This article was originally published on March 19, 2020.
 Healthline interviewed Rachel Colman, MD earlier that same year.